Michael Crichton: Video games and computing

 Amazon is a graphical adventure game created by Crichton and produced by John Wells.
-Trillium released it in the United States in 1984, and the game runs on Apple II, Atari 8-bit, Atari ST, Commodore 64, and DOS.
+Trillium released it in the United States in 1984 initially for the Apple II, Atari 8-bit computers, and Commodore 64.
 Amazon sold more than 100,000 copies, making it a significant commercial success at the time.
-It featured plot elements similar to those previously used in Congo.
+It has plot elements similar to those previously used in Congo.
 Crichton started a company selling a computer program he had originally written to help him create budgets for his movies.
 He often sought to utilize computing in films, such as Westworld, which was the first film to employ computer-generated special effects.
 He also pushed Spielberg to include them in the Jurassic Park films.
 For his pioneering use of computer programs in film production he was awarded the Academy Award for Technical Achievement in 1995.

 Intellectual property cases

 In November 2006, at the National Press Club in Washington, D.C., Crichton joked that he considered himself an expert in intellectual property law.
 He had been involved in several lawsuits with others claiming credit for his work.
 In 1985, the United States Court of Appeals for the Ninth Circuit heard Berkic v.
 Crichton, 761 F.2d 1289 (1985).
 Plaintiff Ted Berkic wrote a screenplay called Reincarnation Inc., which he claims Crichton plagiarized for the movie Coma.
 The court ruled in Crichton's favor, stating the works were not substantially similar.
 In the 1996 case, Williams v.
 Crichton, 84 F.3d 581 (2d Cir.
 1996), Geoffrey Williams claimed that Jurassic Park violated his copyright covering his dinosaur-themed children's stories published in the late 1980s.
 The court granted summary judgment in favor of Crichton.
 In 1998, A United States District Court in Missouri heard the case of Kessler v.
 Crichton that actually went all the way to a jury trial, unlike the other cases.
 Plaintiff Stephen Kessler claimed the movie Twister (1996) was based on his work Catch the Wind.
 It took the jury about 45 minutes to reach a verdict in favor of Crichton.
 After the verdict, Crichton refused to shake Kessler's hand.
 Crichton later summarized his intellectual property legal cases: "I always win."